Overcoming the obstacles: a personalized approach to cancer therapy

 Every cancer is different.
 This difference is caused by the specific genetic make-up of each individual and of each tumor, making every cancer patient unique.

 The genetic information that determines the fate of the cells in our body is stored in the DNA.
 This information is transcribed from genes into messenger RNA molecules, which are translated into the proteins that carry out essential functions within each of our cells.
 Cancer is driven by molecular dysfunctions initiated in one single cell; a multi-step process that begins with alterations of the genome (e.g mutations) and epigenome (modifications of the genome affecting RNA expression levels), leading to uncontrolled cell growth and cycles of cell divisions, eventually forming cancerous tissue.

 Each tumor displays a specific set of molecular alterations.
 The nature of these alterations is complex, often consisting of a combination of mutations (modifications in the DNA sequence), chromosomal rearrangements (leading to aberrant gene fusions), chromosomal copy number alterations (loss or duplication of a chromosome or its parts), and changes in RNA levels.

 “Finding the tumor’s Achilles heel to better fight”.
 Deep knowledge of the tumor molecular alterations opens up the possibility of precisely targeting those alterations.

 Precision medicine and personalized treatment

-The unique personalized analysis offered by Alacris Theranostics:
+The CMTA unique personalized cancer diagnostics offered by Alacris Theranostics

 If you are a patient interested in our services, please talk to your doctor/oncologist.
-The CMTA can only be ordered through a healthcare professional.
+The CMTA is a certified diagnostic test which can only be ordered through a healthcare professional.